-A common call to action couples going through an Orange County divorce use is “justice.”
+A common call to action couples going through an divorce use is “justice.”
 “I want what I am legally entitled to,” I hear husbands and wives state.
 Often, those who have had bitter breakups believe that “justice” or “legal entitlement” is a result that only the Court can truly give.
-They look at Orange County divorce mediation and settlement in general as a “compromise”, as if divorce mediators play the role of King Solomon and, figuratively speaking, “split the baby.”
+They look at divorce mediation and settlement in general as a “compromise”, as if divorce mediators play the role of King Solomon and, figuratively speaking, “split the baby.”
 What these spouses don’t realize is the “justice” they seek and the “legal entitlement” they want is best reached through the careful and methodical review of the case, its facts and application of the law to those facts.
-Do you think an Orange County Family Court Judge has that kind of time?
+Do you think the Family Court Judge has that kind of time?
 Let’s look:

 Compare that to mediation of your Orange County divorce: